SiliconLabs/bluetooth_applications/bluetooth_air_quality_monitor/README.md

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy the .c files 'src/app.c' to the following directory of the project root folder (overwriting the existing files).
+2. Copy all the header files and source files in the 'inc' and 'src' folders to the root folder of the project (overwriting the existing files).

 3. Install the software components: